MarkerB/Eventghost-Sony-TV-Network-Remote-Plugin-2023/README.md

 Changes made to the original IRCC-only plugin are:

 1.)
 Fixed bug that didn't allow the IP address and pre-shared key to be set via the dialog box.
-The hardcoded defaults would always be used instead of the one's set.
+The hardcoded defaults would always be used instead of those set in the user configuration dialog.

 2.)
 Added Simple IP control event.
 No built-in presets; the command strings must be gotten from here: https://pro-bravia.sony.net/develop/integrate/ssip/command-definitions/index.html